valpioner/interview-preparation/frameworks_libs/React/React-general.md

-# Thinking in React way
+# React

+React is a JavaScript library for building user interfaces.

 ## General notes